 Why I left the Taiwanese American church 20 years ago

 Twenty years ago I walked away from Asian American ministry.
-Right after I got my M.Div. from Princeton Theological Seminary, I served as the associate pastor of a Taiwanese Presbyterian Church in New Brunswick, New Jersey.
+Right after I got my M.Div. from Princeton Theological Seminary, I served as the associate pastor of a Taiwanese Presbyterian church in New Jersey.
 After three short years I resigned.
 I left before I was kicked out.
 I left because I did not want to cause a church split so common in Asian American churches.

 My goal with this reflection is to bear witness to a not uncommon experience with the hope of shedding light into possible challenges of Asian American ministry today.
 I realize the American religious landscape has changed significantly in ways that most people couldn’t imagine twenty years ago.
 Perhaps the world has changed enough that these observations are irrelevant but I share this for the same reason we study history.
 I hope to share clues from the past that may explain the present.